rougin/spark-plug/README.md

 }
 ```

-**NOTE**: [rougin/codeigniter](https://github.com/rougin/codeigniter) and a test application directory are required to use it as a mock instance.
-Kindly check the [tests](https://github.com/rougin/spark-plug/tree/master/tests) directory for more information.
+**NOTE**: To create a mock instance, [rougin/codeigniter](https://github.com/rougin/codeigniter) and a test application directory are required.
+Kindly check the [tests](https://github.com/rougin/spark-plug/tree/master/tests) directory for more examples.

 ## Change Log